 Despite having the word diet in the title, registered dietitians do so much more than hand out “diets”.
-In fact, the majority of us are against dieting as a long term solution to weight management.
+In fact, the majority of us are against dieting as a long term solution to health and happiness.
 If you are wondering if a registered dietitian can answer your questions and provide the information you need, perhaps the info below can help.

 Are registered dietitians the same as nutritionists?